poojaruhal/Moose-Camel/src/Moose-Camel.package/McInputProcessor.class/README.md

 Step 1: First we create ast of the developer question. ast contains information about the structure of sentence and also the relation between each words in the sentence.

 [[[
-	ast := NlpInputProcessor new process: 'What are the deprecated classes'.
+	ast := McInputProcessor new process: 'What are the deprecated classes'.
 ]]]

 Step 2: This is the moose query, I wanted to convert my question to [[[
-	mooseQuery:= NlpDeveloperQuestionExamples new 	mooseQueryOfDeveloperQuestion.
+	mooseQuery:= McDeveloperQuestionExamples new 	mooseQueryOfDeveloperQuestion.
 ]]]

 Step 3: This converts natural langauge query to the moose query.
 [[[
-	converter := NlpConverter new.
+	converter := McConverter new.
 	ast dependencies first accept: converter.
 	mooseQueryofDeveloperQuestion := converter query.
 ]]]